Full-service giving: more than a collection plate

 Some of your congregation may not attend weekly, thus missing the opportunity to give through the collection plate.
 Others who don't use checks would like to have their donations made through direct debit, so they have a record of their giving.
 Read this article for more information on electronic giving.

-Congress has extended the IRA-donation option through the end of 2011.
+Congress has extended the IRA-donation option.
 Make sure your congregation members who are 70½ and older know that your church will welcome a donation from their IRAs.
 People 70½ or older can donate up to $100,000 of their IRA to a charity or church and not pay tax on the money.
 (This may be of particular interest to older adults who are required to take their IRA minimum distribution, but don’t really need the money.)
 This article gives the highlights and provides links to other resources with more details.
 Don’t forget to give all IRA donors a letter acknowledging the value of the donation.
 They will need it when they complete their income-tax forms.